 This example is well-written, easy to understand and includes visuals.

 API Documentation: DSL

 Great API documentation describes the business value (what users/clients will get from using the product) as well as technical requirements (how the client needs to use your API) for it to function properly.
 DSL’s API documentation provided a tour of the company and included important elements such as functions, data sources, release notes and deprecations and return types of its API in its technical documentation.

 Apple’s technical documentation is simple and includes an option to select the iOS version currently installed by the user.
 It also contains a table of contents that serves as a guide for referencing other features, as well as the option to directly connect with the support team.

 Interactive Documentation: GitHub

 Technical documentation matters.
-It helps end users achieve their goals, closes gaps between the visions of stakeholders and engineering teams, creates agile and waterfall approaches for software development, and can even save lives!
+It helps end users achieve their goals, closes gaps between the stakeholders and engineering teams, creates agile and waterfall approaches for software development, and can even save lives!

 With these steps and technical documentation tools like Scribe, you can make a technical documentation process flow for stronger, more powerful technical writing.